Hammersmith & Fulham Council is set to mark Refugee Week (17-23 June) with a major storytelling event at the Lyric theatre.

 The free event – titled ‘You, Me and Those Who Came Before’ – will be held at Hammersmith’s Lyric theatre in King Street.
 It will see Lord Alf Dubs and H&F Council Leader, Cllr Stephen Cowan, make an impassioned call to the government to allow safe passage for 10,000 unaccompanied child refugees from Europe and regions of conflict.

 “Europe is experiencing its worst refugee crisis since the Second World War,” Cllr Cowan said.

 “Then, as now, we all need to do what we can to help vulnerable child refugees who are fleeing the horrors of war and conflict.
 In 1938, the UK welcomed 10,000 refugee children.
 In H&F, we stand ready to play our part once again and welcome more refugee children to the borough.”

 The finale event at the Lyric is on Friday 21 June and starts at 6.30pm.
-Tickets are free – but you must register on Eventbrite to book in advance.

 The national Refugee Week programme of arts, cultural and educational events is designed to illustrate the important contribution refugees have made to British society, encourage a better understanding of the current refugee crisis and to celebrate the refugee communities that have made the UK their home over generations.

 The event at the Lyric will feature speeches and videos from child refugees, young people who have refugee family members and groups who work with refugees.

 One of those refugees is Abdi.
 In 2014, he fled from his native Somalia and travelled to safety in England after making the perilous trip from Libya to Italy in a boat.
 He was only 15 at the time of his year-long journey.

 Watch our video to hear about Abdi’s experience fleeing Africa for Hammersmith.